oyindonesia/external-api-docs/source/includes/_biller_api.md

 }
 ```

-This endpoint allows you to get the status of an inquiried bill.
+This endpoint allows you to get the list of bill products available.

 #### HTTPS Request
 **[Production]** `Coming Soon`<br>